-A mood board, on the other hand, refers to physical or digital collages that arrange images, materials, text, and other design elements into a representation for a final project.
-These boards, specifically digital mood boards, are valuable when creating brand designs, product designs, website designs, and almost any other design venture you can imagine.
+A mood board, on the other hand, refers to a collection of images, either physical or digital, that is arranged along with other materials, text, and design elements into a representation for a final project.
+These boards, traditionally physical boards, have now evolved into digital mood boards.
+They are valuable when creating brand designs, product designs, website designs, creative projects, and almost any other design venture you can imagine.

 Why Create a Mood Board?

-If you’re a creative professional, you can convey design ideas to clients to help them understand your vision.
+If you’re a creative professional, you can convey design ideas to clients through an arrangement of images on a digital board to help them understand your vision.
 Or, if you’re working with a team, a mood board can be a helpful tool to ensure you’re all on the same page in terms of style and direction.

 You’ll be glad to know there’s no one-size-fits-all approach to mood boards, so you can make it practically any way you want.
 While every mood board is different, it’s always beneficial to include elements that communicate exactly what you’re going for.
 These aspects are typically similar to what you might include in an inspiration board, which consists of images, colors, words, fonts, or textures — but the options don’t end there.
 What’s most important is to incorporate what you find inspiring and what will support your idea throughout the process.